rowdenw/rowdenw.github.io/_posts/2021-03-14-Grown-Up-Thinking.md

 ### Achiever

-Around 35% of managers profile at Achiever, using full formal operational thinking.[^5] The challenge with linear thinking is identifying the origin of a cause-and-effect chain: "Who started it?"
-The "[micromanagement trap](https://www.informit.com/articles/article.aspx?p=1675546&seqNum=6)" illustrates the difference of perspective that can occur: Managers see their lack of delegation as due to the problems caused by their employees' lack of competence, while employees see their lack of competence as a result of lack of experience with real problems.
+Around 35% of managers profile at Achiever, using full formal operational thinking.[^5] The challenge with linear thinking is identifying the origin of a cause-and-effect chain.
+The [micromanagement trap](https://www.informit.com/articles/article.aspx?p=1675546&seqNum=6) illustrates the differences of perspective that can occur about "Who started it?"
+A manager can see their lack of delegation as due to the problems caused by an employees' lack of competence, while an employee can see their lack of competence as a result of lack of experience with real problems.

 <div class="mermaid">
 graph TD